 - Board: A board is a space where development teams can view issues moving through their workflow.
 In Jira, you can use scrum and kanban boards with their own set of workflows.

 - Scrum: An agile development methodology used to build the product in a series of fixed-length iterations called sprints through daily meetings and assigning tasks to specific roles.
 It allows software teams to set realistic short-term goals and ship faster.

 - Kanban: Kanban is a project management methodology used to visualize the flow of work and limit work in progress.

-- Story: A story is a non-technical description of the requirements from a software team.
+- Story: A story is a non-technical description of the requirements of a software team.

 - Work In Progress (WIP) Limits: WIP Limits are the maximum number of issues in a workflow step at any given time.
 If these limits are maxed out, the relevant teams need to resolve the pending cases before adding any new items to the workflow.